 TV is the most popular medium, especially in cities.
 BTV is the sole terrestrial network.
-Popular satellite and cable channels and foreign - especially Indian - TV stations have large audiences.
+Popular satellite and cable channels and Indian TV stations have large audiences.

 State-run radio covers almost the entire country.
 BBC World Service in English and Bengali can be heard on 100 MHz FM in Dhaka.

 Newspapers are diverse, outspoken and privately-owned.
 English-language titles appeal mainly to an educated urban readership.

 Media tend to be polarised, aligning themselves with one or other of the main political factions.